December 20, 2011

 August 19, 2011

 Artificial hearts giving hope, saving lives

 What happens when you are dying of heart disease, and you won't live long enough for a transplant?
 Texas Heart Institute at St. Luke's has a new go-to plan: the artificial heart.
-ABC13's Christi Myers video report.
+(ABC Christi Myers video no longer available)